andreasfrisch/boardgame_bagPulledWorkers/README.md

 ### Trade

-A player may pay 1 Popularity to trade resources.
+A player may pay 1 Popularity to trade reasource
-For each popularity paid the player may trade 1 resource for 1 other resource.

 ### Pass